gozdegok/virex/README.md

 This repository is related to the thesis project named Virex:
-A data pre-processing & prediction tool for virus-host protein interactions.
+A data pre-processing & ML prediction tool for virus-host protein interactions.
 -------------------------------------------------

 You can find the project summary on Virexposter.pdf file